The Penny Black

 It was as a result of these reforms that envelopes first became popular in Britain.
 Winners of the competition included Henry Cole and Charles Whiting who, since 1830, had been involved in printing many previous suggestions and the propaganda newspaper of the Mercantile Committee.

 On 5 December 1839 postage rates were reduced to 4d and charged by weight.
-This proved so popular that on 10 January 1840 rates were further reduced to 1d for half an ounce and all free privileges were abolished, including that of The Queen.
+This proved so popular that on 10 January 1840 rates were further reduced to 1d for half an ounce and all free privileges were abolished.

 Design failure: public ridicule